We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 There is, of course, a downside to graphite rods.
 An inexperienced or overly anxious angler may be tempted to attempt to set a hook to soo based on a tentative feel of the bait.

-In years past, a graphite spinning rod would have cost a small fortune, but thankfully that’s no longer the case and they are becoming increasingly affordable, yet still cost more than carbon fiber.
+In years past, a graphite spinning rod would have cost a small fortune, but thankfully, that’s no longer the case.
+Graphite spinning rods are becoming increasingly affordable, yet they cost more than carbon fiber.

 Fiberglass Spinning Rods

-Fiberglass is the cheaper of two popular options available today.
-They’ll typically weigh slightly more than an equivelant graphite rod, but the gap between the two is always narrowing.
+Fiberglass is the cheapest of two popular options available today.
+It typically weighs slightly more than an equivalent graphite rod, but its gap always narrows.

-I especially like fiberglass rods as an all rounder, suitable for both freshwater and saltware as well as a range of lures.
-While they are not as sensitive, with practice they are just as effective as graphite.
+I especially like fiberglass rods as an all-rounder, suitable for fresh and saltwater and a range of lures.
+While they are not as sensitive, they are just as effective as graphite with practice.
 They also tend to flex over the whole length of the rod and are great when you know you’re going up against aggressive or larger fish.

 Composite